The A9 highway through Pallai, Pachchilaipalli

 Village Life

-The resettled families built thriving agricultural communities across 18 divisions.
-Pallai grew into the central hub — home to Pallai Central College, Rettaikerny Amman Kovil, a railway station on the Colombo–Jaffna Northern Line, and a bustling market serving surrounding villages.
+Agricultural communities developed across 18 divisions through the efforts of local inhabitants.
+Pallai subsequently emerged as the central hub of the region, hosting Pallai Central College, Rettaikerny Amman Kovil, a railway station on the Colombo–Jaffna Northern Line, and a key market center for surrounding settlements.

 The landscape was defined by paddy fields, coconut and palmyra plantations, and the waters of the Jaffna Lagoon.
 In 1938, the nearby Chundikkulam Lagoon was declared a bird sanctuary, recognizing the area's rich natural heritage.
-Village life revolved around agriculture, fishing, temples, schools, and family bonds.
+Village life revolved around agriculture, fishing, temples, schools, and strong community and family bonds.

 The A9 Highway — Sri Lanka's main north–south artery — ran through the division, connecting Pachchilaipalli to Jaffna in the north and Colombo in the south.
 Pallai served as a crossroads for trade and transit.